 Early withdrawal symptoms may include:

 - Increased body temperature

 - High blood pressure

 As the body regains equilibrium, a person can experience hallucinations, seizures, and an irregular heartbeat.
+Additionally, 1 out of every 20 people in alcohol withdrawal develop delirium tremens.
+This brain condition alters circulation and breathing resulting in temporary confusion.
 Therefore, it’s never recommended that a person attempts to detox on their own.
 Without medical supervision, it’s possible for individuals to have a fatal accident, deadly seizure or cardiac arrest.

 What Happens During Alcohol Detox?

 Addiction and withdrawal affect individuals differently.
-Upon attending an alcohol detox, you’ll go through a physical and mental evaluation before treatment.
+Upon attending an alcohol detox program in Washington, you’ll go through a physical and mental evaluation before treatment.
 Then, medical staff at a qualified detox facility will monitor your safety and stability.
 Many detox facilities also use medications to limit discomfort during the withdrawal process.

 The detox process will help to get you stable, but there may be some lingering symptoms, otherwise known as Post-Acute Withdrawal Syndrome (PAWS).
 PAWS can happen weeks after undergoing the detox process, and it can be scary.
 The good news is that while these symptoms are uncomfortable, they aren’t nearly as dangerous.
 In many cases, effective exercise and a steady diet can help decrease these symptoms.

 Those wondering, “How long does it take alcohol to leave your body?” now have a working answer.
 However, detox is only the first step toward recovery.
 To truly get well, you need to continue with a comprehensive addiction treatment program.
 Without treatment, you may never discover what led to your drinking in the first place.
 Also, you won’t know how to deal with your triggers when they inevitably arise in sobriety.